Almost periodic functions and hyperbolic counting: Integrated remainders

 \section{Integrated remainders}

 In this section we prove Theorem \ref{ch0305:thm003}.
-We start by noting that for $\Gamma$ cocompact the function $N(s,z,w)$ is uniformly bounded in $z,w$ (this follows for instance from \cite[Thm.
-6.1]{selberg_harmonic_1955}).
-It follows that $N(s,z,w)$ is square-integrable in $z,w$ (see also \cite[p.
-278]{chavel_eigenvalues_1984}), and by Parseval's theorem we get the expansion
+We start by noting that for $\Gamma$ cocompact the function $N(s,z,w)$ is uniformly bounded in $z,w$ and hence square-integrable (see e.g. \cite[Thm.
+6.1]{selberg_harmonic_1955}) and \cite[p.
+278]{chavel_eigenvalues_1984}).
+By Parseval's theorem we get the expansion

 where $f_s(t_j)$ is defined (recall \eqref{ch02:def:mainterm}) for $t_j\in[0,i/2]$ by

 and it satisfies $f_s(t_j)=O(e^{-\eps_\Gamma s})$ for every $t_j\in[0,i/2]$, for some $\eps_\Gamma>0$ (this follows from the discussion on the small eigenvalues in section \ref{ch02:subsubsection03}).
 We can therefore write